Last Updated on 28th September 2021 by Chauncey Morgan

 Use 30 Volume Developer

-30 volume developer allows you to lighten the hair while coloring by two or three levels, and allows more pigment to embed into the hair shaft.
+A 30 volume developer allows you to lighten the hair while coloring by two or three levels and allows more pigment to embed into the hair shaft.
 If your hair is not very damaged and you want a lighter and more long-lasting color, 30 volume developer can be a great option.
-If your hair is low porosity hair you may find that 30 volume developer works better as your hair is naturally more resistant to color.
+If you have low porosity hair, you may find that a 30 volume developer works better as your hair is naturally more resistant to color.

-30 volume developer can be used with bleach to lighten light to medium brown hair.
+Use 30 volume developer with bleach to lighten light to medium brown hair.

 |Clairol Professional Soy4plex Pure White Creme Hair Color Developer, 30 Volume||$|